cyface/django-socialprofile/README.rst

     # Social Profiles
     url(r'^socialprofile/', include('socialprofile.urls')),

-The ``django-socialauth`` urls get pulled in by socialprofile as ``/socialprofile/socialauth/``.
+The ``python-socialauth`` urls get pulled in by socialprofile as ``/socialprofile/socialauth/``.

-Configure django-socialauth
+Configure python-socialauth
 ---------------------------

-All of the configuration for ``django-socialauth`` applies to this module, although the supplied templates only cover Google, Facebook, and Twitter.
+All of the configuration for ``python-socialauth`` applies to this module, although the supplied templates only cover Google, Facebook, and Twitter.  ``python-socialauth`` can handle a huge number of backends, you can customize as needed.

 - Setup your backends::

-    # Django Socialauth Settings
+    # Python Socialauth Settings
     AUTHENTICATION_BACKENDS = (
-	    'django.contrib.auth.backends.ModelBackend',
-	    'social_auth.backends.twitter.TwitterBackend',
-	    'social_auth.backends.facebook.FacebookBackend',
-        'social_auth.backends.google.GoogleOAuth2Backend',
+	    'django.contrib.auth.backends.ModelBackend',  # Leave Enabled for Admin Access 'social.backends.twitter.TwitterOAuth',
+        'social.backends.facebook.Facebook2OAuth2',
+        'social.backends.google.GoogleOAuth2',
     )

 - Set up what page to go to post-authentication::

-    # Social Authentication (django-socialauth) Settings
     SOCIAL_AUTH_LOGIN_REDIRECT_URL = '/secure/'
     SOCIAL_AUTH_NEW_USER_REDIRECT_URL = '/secure/'
     SOCIAL_AUTH_NEW_ASSOCIATION_REDIRECT_URL = '/secure/'